 Ultimately the goal is that each customer is treated as a “segment of one” according to their situation and their needs.
 This means looking to emerging technologies like machine learning that can provide detail such as propensity to pay and sentiment detection and ensure the most appropriate strategy for each individual.

 With the collections process under scrutiny and likely to face legislation around language and wording in communications, it makes sense in both financial and reputational terms, to maximise early collections rather than retrospectively manage complaints or poor publicity where customers who feel they have been handled too heavily.

 Organisations who are known for an empathetic and flexible response to debt can cultivate early intervention as the norm.
 Using a digital approach backed up by an internal collections team instilled with the company ethos, acting sensitively and ethically can make collections an asset to the business.
 With the arrival of digital technology, this is now an achievable and attractive proposition.

 A study showed half of customers in arrears don’t feel valued.
 Being directed to the best treatment option can help rebuild trust and confidence.

 “I don’t refer to them as DCAs any more, they’re more collections partners”

 One of the wider benefits of moving to digital collections can be to change the perception of what it means to be in debt and how you expect to be treated.
-This change is already underway but the ability to collect efficiently and at a reasonable cost can be hampered by legacy systems and processes that aren’t agile enough to suit today’s business requirements.
-This slack was traditionally taken up through increased contact centre capacity and outsourcing volumes to a DCA, leading to accelerating cost and disappointing customer satisfaction scores.
+This change is already underway but the ability to collect efficiently and at a reasonable cost can be hampered by legacy systems and processes that aren’t agile enough to suit today’s business and regulatory requirements.
 There will always be parts of the collections process that are labour intensive and more costly but an intelligently optimised treatment strategy and a light touch self-service for early collections means lenders and DCAs can spend the time and money where it really matters.